By Curt Liscum, RRC, RRO

 Industry experts believe the shortage will cause additional price increases beyond those already announced.
 To date, we have already seen double digit roofing material price increases over the last year and we can expect double digit increases again this year.
-This is not unlike the lumber industry that has seen triple digit increases over the past year with no relief in sight.
+This is not unlike the lumber industry that saw triple digit increases over the past year.

 What impact does the shortage have on schedule?

-Project delays of a few weeks to several months are likely for many roofing projects.
-We have seen delays of 4 to 6 weeks being announced on several large projects over the past week, reportedly resulting from depleted insulation and fastener inventory.
-A troubling lack of the blowing agent to manufacture polyisocyanurate insulation may cause significant delays in most roofing projects.
+Project delays of several weeks to several months are likely for many roofing projects.
+We have seen delays of 4 to 6 weeks up to 8 or 9 months being announced on several projects over the past week, reportedly resulting from depleted insulation and fastener inventory.
+A troubling lack of MDI to manufacture polyisocyanurate insulation may cause significant delays in most roofing projects.

 What can we do to minimize the impact?

 - Is roof maintenance an alternative?
 Can the roof be repaired and maintained to defer reroofing to a better (more economical) time to bid work and purchase materials?